 There are several categories of government-assisted housing subject to the standards of the City’s Program.
 The requirements differ slightly, based on size and type of development.
 “Government-assisted housing” means housing whose purchase, development, operation, or renovation cost is subsidized—in whole or in part—with federal, state, or local funds and/or government resources, including the donation or sale of government-owned land.

 Affordable housing restricted as a result of the Mayor’s Executive Order relating to Inclusionary Development is also subject to the program.
-To request an Affirmative Fair Housing Marketing program manual or Affirmative Fair Housing Marketing Plan forms, contact Fair Housing.
+To request an Affirmative Fair Housing Marketing program manual or Affirmative Fair Housing Marketing Plan forms, contact Neighborhood Development.